ObjectModules/deploy/Gollum.md

 # Gollum

-A simple, Git-powered wiki with a sweet API and local frontend.
+[Gollum](http://github.com/github/gollum/) is a simple, Git-powered wiki with a sweet API and local frontend.

 ## Repo Structure